 In a nutshell…

 Melita has also worked as a music specialist for young children for over 15 years.
-She currently teaches music classes in several preschools and other venues for families in the Bay Area.
+She currently teaches music classes in several schools, libraries, and other venues for families in the Bay Area.
 She holds a degree in eco-psychology from the Naropa Institute, and also a certification in early childhood education.

 “Music has the power to transform, to uplift, to deepen and to inspire – the listener as well as the performer.
 I try to write and play music that speaks to a timeless place in all of us, our Inner Child and our Inner Wise One.
 My goal is to make music that is accessible to everyone.
 I believe that true folk music has the potential to cross genres and generations.